ibmz-community-cloud/zML/README.md

     ![alt text](images/Picture90.png "Image")

-12. Verify that the tentModel model shows up under the Models tab on the Model Management page.
+12. Verify that the 'tentModel' model shows up under the 'Models' tab on the 'Model Management' page.